|Contents of this page

 ωce = electron cyclotron frequency

-The choice of RF frequency and the applied magnetic field strength are flexible parameters ranging from Mhz to GHz and from 30 G to >1 kG respectively because the plasma production does not strictly require a resonant condition.
+The choice of RF frequency and the applied magnetic field strength are flexible parameters ranging for RF from Mhz to GHz (though the absolute definition of RF is a wavelength ranging from 1 MHz to 500 Mhz) and for the magnetic field strength from 30 G to >1 kG respectively because the plasma production does not strictly require a resonant condition.

 The Lorentz force will cause an ion in a static magnet field to move in a circular pattern, a cyclotron motion.
 The cyclotron motion has an angular frequency ω equal to